gnodet/mvx/BOOTSTRAP.md

 ## 🛠️ Using with Local Development Binary

-The wrapper is designed to work seamlessly with locally compiled binaries for development:
+The bootstrap is designed to work seamlessly with locally compiled binaries for development:

 ### **Quick Start for Developers**